gbrvalerio/ProceduralPlanetGenerator/README.md

 ```

 ## Considerations
+#### Yes, I know, the Playground is slow
+When running the code on a non-playground project, it runs muuuuuuuch faster.
+Do not worry!

 The Perlin noise is a very good noise for creating terrains textures but its not the most recommended actually.
 OpenSimplex is based on Perlin noise and has a faster processing.
 If you want to, you should check it out, I strogly recommend that.

 If you wants the Data (bitmap format) object instead of a SKTexture as return of the function ```generateTexture``` this simple two-line change at the end of the function will solve your problem: